 Talking the talk and walking the walk are two very different things.
 In the digital world, there aren’t many topics that are more important than security, privacy, and compliance.
 They’re not something you want to brag about unless you’re truly doing what it takes.

-Email on Acid and InboxReady by Sinch are proud to announce that we’ve taken steps to back up and prove our dedication to providing customers with a secure platform that focuses on data privacy, including GDPR compliance.
+Sinch Email on Acid is proud to announce that we’ve taken steps to back up and prove our dedication to providing customers with a secure platform that focuses on data privacy, including GDPR compliance.

 How’d we do it?
 Great question.
 It involves some industry audits and international certifications that evaluate our security programs, processes, and preparedness:

 - SOC 2 Type I audit

 No matter who you work with, these certifications and audits are a sign of a technology partner you can trust.
 To explain exactly why, let’s take a closer look at what goes into getting certified as well as passing security and compliance audits.

 There’s a good chance you’ve heard of ISO standards before.
 The International Standards Organization is a global, non-governmental organization that defines, develops, and publishes all sorts of standards.

 That could include sustainability standards such as net zero emissions.
 A fairly well-known standard is ISO 9001, which certifies quality management processes.